My journey with stress

 The lifestyle didn't align with my values or beliefs, so I soon left the hustle and bustle of the city to start working with young people in my local community.

-Some years later, I was invited to work for my church, where I was responsible for leading and developing the pastoral care and programmes for young people aged 11–18.
+Some years later, I was invited to work for my church, where I was responsible for leading and developing pastoral care and programmes for young people aged 11–18.

 There were some tears, hours of therapy, and plenty of helpful conversations with a coach before I arrived at a place where I felt able to decide on doing what I believed was best...

-Slowing things down, prioritising my wellbeing, and being more deliberate about how to manage stress.
+Slowing things down, prioritising my well-being, and being more deliberate about how to manage stress.

-Yes, I struggled with stress, but you don't have to!
+BOOK A CONSULTATIONYes, I struggled with stress, but you don't have to!

 Maybe you can relate?
 And maybe, like me, you can see where unmanaged stress could do untold damage to your health, relationships, business, career, and other important areas of your life.